-The Hokkien Chinese brought with them the shophouse architecture, and that style blended with the European architecture of the time to produce the colorful and beautiful buildings that today line the main streets of Old Phuket Town and make it such a pretty town.
+The Hokkien Chinese brought with them the shophouse architecture.
+That style blended with the European architecture of the time to produce the colorful and beautiful buildings that today line the main streets of Old Phuket Town and make it such a pretty town.

 Rock Swing Beach

 Nui Beach, also known as Water Beach Club, is one of those secluded paradise beaches with barely any people on it.
 With its remote and hard-to-reach location, few people know about it.
-However, there is a new attraction that may make this beach more popular; a playground for pose loving people with swings, nests and everything you need for a beachside photoshoot!
+However, a new attraction may make this beach more popular; a playground for pose-loving people with swings, nests, and everything you need for a beachside photoshoot!

 Inspired by those in Bali, the new ‘Rock Swing Beach’ costs 600 baht to enter, but you’re guaranteed a lot of fun and some great photographs for your Instagram feed here!

 Our Top Trending Tours

 Karon Viewpoint is one of the most frequented viewpoints in Phuket.
 Located between Nai Harn and Kata Noi beaches, it's busy most days of the year and a popular stop in many tour itineraries.
 You can view Kata Noi, Kata Yai, and Karon beaches.

 Karon Viewpoint is located just to the south of Kata Noi Beach.
 It looks out directly to the Andaman Sea, though most people have their cameras pointed north at the impressive 8km vista of Phuket's 3 west coast beaches.

 Plus, lunch at a secret (but super insta-worthy) lunch spot!